Emmanuel555/crazyflie-firmware_monocopter/README.md

+# Flashing to CF Bolt

+Go to firmware folder, then go to build folder and run the following:

+# command
+~/.local/bin/cfloader flash bolt.bin stm32-fw

 # Crazyflie Firmware  [![CI](https://github.com/bitcraze/crazyflie-firmware/workflows/CI/badge.svg)](https://github.com/bitcraze/crazyflie-firmware/actions?query=workflow%3ACI)

 This project contains the source code for the firmware used in the Crazyflie range of platforms, including the Crazyflie 2.X and the Roadrunner.